opal/opal.github.io/source/docs/compiled_ruby.html.md

 JS.typeof(foo)
 ```

-### Calling Javascript Global Functions
+### Calling JavaScript Global Functions

-You can also use the `js` library to call javascript global functions via
+You can also use the `js` library to call JavaScript global functions via
 `JS.call`:

 ```ruby